CloudWithChris/cloudwithchris.com/content/blog/fix-bashrc-not-executing-wsl.md

 ![Windows Terminal showing the ohmyposh configuration alongside the printed echo statements](/img/blog/fix-bashrc-not-executing-wsl/terminal-configured.jpg)

 This led onto the next line of investigation.
-Why was it not executing?
+Why was it not executing on start up?
 As it turns out, there's a fairly simple explanation.
 The summary on the [man pages for bash](https://www.man7.org/linux/man-pages/man1/bash.1.html) gives us a clearer understanding of the potential problem (quoted below).

 > When bash is invoked as an interactive login shell, or as a non-interactive shell with the ``--login`` option, it first reads and executes commands from the file ``/etc/profile``, if that file exists.
 After reading that file, it looks for ``~/.bash_profile``, ``~/.bash_login``, and ``~/.profile``, in that order, and reads and executes commands from the first one that exists and is readable.
 The ``--noprofile`` option may be used when the shell is started to inhibit this behavior.